 JDL Technologies continues to refine its Managed Services offering as the industry matures taking it from a traditional remote management model to a hosted service offering that grants JDL greater control, enables tighter service level agreements and increases margins while providing clients with a more service rich, cost effective, and secure environments for their IT systems.
 JDL serves a diverse base of clients with locations throughout the United States, offering managed service programs designed specifically for the healthcare and commercial markets.
 These robust programs meet HIPAA compliance standards and, while the majority of clients are supported remotely, independent of geographic borders, JDL is also able to provide on-site network management and help desk support for key enterprise clients in the South Florida and Atlanta, Georgia markets.
-JDL's managed services; security services including software patching, firewall, antivirus, antimalware, and cybersecurity intrusion detection and prevention services; help desk support for client users; SIP trunking, voice over IP and office management services; migration, conversion and vendor management; and technical consulting services and training.
+JDL's managed services include network management, availability assurance, event alerting and incident management services; server, workstation, mobile device, and other asset management services; security services including software patching, firewall, antivirus, antimalware, and cybersecurity intrusion detection and prevention services; help desk support for client users; SIP trunking, voice over IP and office management services; migration, conversion and vendor management; and technical consulting services and training.